 This is the most common practice in PCB designing.
-Free space of the PCB which is not utilised by traces or components are covered from the ground place.
-This method significantly improves thermal characteristics of the PCB and also helps to reduce electromagnetic interference (EMI).
+The free space of the PCB which is not utilized by traces or components is covered from the ground place.
+This method significantly improves the thermal characteristics of the PCB and also helps to reduce electromagnetic interference (EMI).

 - Method Three: Dedicated Ground Layer